 top of page

 The original purpose of my website was to document the early years of 6 Squadron.
 This evolved from my first book, For God, England & Ethel, the story of my grandfather who served with 6 Squadron on the Western Front during WW1.
 I also wanted to display some of the research material that didn't end up in the book.
-The website has grown a lot over the past eighteen years but 6 Squadron still plays a major part in it, with sections on the 6 Squadron journal, the Tin-opener, the squadron's move to Mesopotamia after WW1, Facts & Figures on the squadron's early operations, the types of aircraft on charge, numerous WW1 photos, the 6 Squadron Roll of Honour as well as profiles of 6 Squadron pioneers.
+The website has expanded a lot over the past nineteen years but 6 Squadron still plays a major part, with sections on the 6 Squadron journal, the Tin-opener, the squadron's move to Mesopotamia after WW1, Facts & Figures on the squadron's early operations, the types of aircraft on charge, numerous WW1 photos, the 6 Squadron Roll of Honour as well as profiles of several 6 Squadron pioneers.

 I Support Ukraine

-I first became aware of the appalling condition of the Ma'Asker RAF Cemetery in 2018 whilst researching the death of a WW1 'ace' pilot who was killed whilst departing on a mission from RAF Hinaidi in 1922 and was buried in the cemetery, half a mile from where his Bristol FB2 Fighter crashed.
-Six years on, thanks in the main to the support and perseverance of the British Embassy staff in Baghdad, there is a new wall built around the cemetery, with a contract in place to pay for a caretaker.
-Sadly, though approval was given in December 2022 for the contractor who built the new cemetery wall to commence Stage 2 by moving the remaining headstones to one side, tidying up the site and organising the remaining headstones to clearly display what remains, this work was put on hold by the JCCC (Joint Casualty and Compassionate Centre) until such time the CWGC/MoD/JCC is in a position to make a decision as to what restoration works will be carried out at Ma'Asker and the timeframe.
+I first became aware of the appalling condition of the Ma'Asker RAF Cemetery in 2018 whilst researching the death of a WW1 'ace' pilot who was killed in 1922 whilst departing on a mission from RAF Hinaidi and was buried in the cemetery, half a mile from where his Bristol FB2 Fighter crashed.
+Three years on, thanks in the main to the support and perseverance of the British Embassy staff in Baghdad, particularly the Defence Attaché Brigadier Adam McRae, a new wall was constructed around the cemetery, with a contract put in place to pay for a caretaker.
+Sadly, though approval was given in December 2022 for the contractor who built the new cemetery wall to commence Stage 2 of the restoration by moving the remaining headstones to one side, tidying up the site and repositioning the 71 surviving headstones to clearly display what remains, this work was put on hold by the JCCC (Joint Casualty and Compassionate Centre) until such time the CWGC/MoD/JCC was able to come to a decision as to what restoration works should be carried out at Ma'Asker and the appropriate timeframe, given the delicate political situation in Iraq.
 Click HERE for the full story.

 I have added pages on my website for the two recent enquiries from descendants of British servicemen who died in Iraq and were buried at the Ma'Asker Al Raschid cemetery.
 The first was from Dawn Rundle, great niece of the late LAC Ernest Guy Rosevaere, who was serving at the Armoured Car Division HQ at RAF Hinaidi at the time of his death in 1922.
 Dawn expressed her deep concern regarding the dreadful state of the cemetery and provided me with several photos as well as journals and letters written by Guy's commanding officer, Wing Commander Harold Primrose.
 They make compelling reading.
 Click HERE to be directed to the website page for Ernest Rosevaere.
 The second enquiry was from Claire Connolly, who is researching the history of her grandfather's brother who served in No: 5 Armoured Car Company and was killed in an armoured car accident in northern Iraq back in 1925.
 Click HERE to be directed to the website page for Sidney Kerslake.